Catoctin Mountain: Birds

+Reptiles

+There are fourteen species of snake, two species of turtle, one species of lizard, and one skink species living on Catoctin Mountain.
+Two of the snakes, the copperhead and the timber rattlesnake, are venomous, but elusive, living in the shattered rock and eating rodents or other small animals.
+Other snakes in the region include the northern black racer, northern ring neck, black rat snake, hognose, eastern milk, queen snake, northern water snake, brown water snake, green snake, and eastern garter.
+The other four known reptiles living on the mountain are eastern box turtles, wood turtles, eastern fence lizards, and five-lined skinks.

+Flora

 History

 The name Catoctin probably derives from the Kittoctons, an American Indian tribe or clan which once lived between the mountain and the Potomac River; a local tradition asserts that Catoctin means "place of many deer" in an Indian language.

 Catoctin Mountain is perhaps best known as the site of Camp David, a mountain retreat for presidents of the United States.
 It was first used by President Franklin D. Roosevelt in the 1930s, who called it "Shangri-La."
 In the 1950s, President Dwight Eisenhower renamed it Camp David, after his grandson David Eisenhower.
-The resort is extremely well guarded by the United States Secret Service, and only approved guests of the President are allowed into the retreat.
+The resort is extremely well guarded by the United States Secret Service, and only approved guests of the president are allowed into the retreat.
 Due to its proximity to Washington, D.C., and its beautiful mountain scenery, Camp David has proven to be a popular weekend "getaway" for many United States presidents, and approximately one-third of Catoctin Mountain Park can be closed to the public on short notice.